 Don’t underestimate the power of people from the future.

 Ocasio-Cortez is challenging us to think beyond the limitations of our present capabilities, and rather to imagine the best ways to travel.
 What does “best” mean?
-It means ways that don’t pollute, that don’t disrupt community, that are pleasurable, affordable, and that put living beings and the care of our planet above profits, processes, and the needs of machines.
-That’s what the future looks like, if we want it to.
+It means ways that don’t pollute, that don’t disrupt the community, that are pleasurable, and affordable, and that put living beings and the care of our planet above profits, processes, and the needs of machines.
+That’s what the future looks like…if we want it to.

 Look, I am an unapologetic capitalist.
 I believe in free market solutions.
 But I also believe left-leaning progressives, even the most radical ones who anger me, are trying to show me something that I need to see, and I don’t want to close my eyes to their message.
 I believe Capitalism and Democracy are the twin pillars upon which we humans should build our future, but they are not perfect.
 They need tweaking and adjustment just like all systems do, so that they adapt to our changing world.

 There are people among us now, people from the future (often poets, artists and mystics), showing us how to make these changes, and we conservatives should pay attention to their message.
 Likewise, visionaries zealots, many of whom are young, should pay attention to an elder’s sense of pace, and how quickly we think this messy collection of human flotsam with its stone tools can move forward into a bright future.
 We modern elders have earned that perspective, and it has value.

 The Buddha once said, “I am not the moon.
 I am just a finger pointing to the moon.”
 There is deep wisdom in that.
 We ought not to get distracted by the finger, what color it is, if its nails are painted, if it holds a reefer, or if its skin is mottled with age spots.
 Let’s keep our eyes on the prize, and the shared vision of where we want to be in 1,000 years.
 That’s perspective.
 Then let us set an achievable pace for getting there.